ichisadashioko/generate_kanji_datasets/README.md

-# Create kanji characters datasets with Javascript Canvas (nodeJS) and OpenCV (Python)
+# Create kanji characters datasets with Javascript Canvas (nodeJS) or PIL (Python)

+- Javascript Canvas:

+    - Pros:

+        - Can easily center image without much effort

+    - Cons:

+        - Can only save as 4 or 3 channels image (larger size)
+        - Asynchronous calls put too much stress on the system (it will freeze the computer if you can't shut it down)

+- Python PIL

+    - Pros:

+        - Have for image processing operations
+        - Can save image as grayscale image (single channel)

+    - Cons

+        - Python linear natural makes the process takes very long time to complete.

 ## Instructions (Python)

 0. Collect fonts (`n` fonts)